qrdate/qrdate/README.md

 # QR Date URL Specification

+This is the initial version of the specification.
+If you have any ideas or input, feel free to raise an issue.

 ## Dynamic QR Date v1 spec

 Use this spec when you're hosting a verification page for QR Dates on your server.
 Anyone scanning a QR Date will load your website for verification.
 The public key will not be included in the generated URL, so it can be shorter.